acm-uiuc/til/_til/javascript/transforming-es6-and-jsx-with-babel-6.md

+---
-# Transforming ES6 and JSX With Babel 6
+title: Transforming ES6 and JSX With Babel 6
+catagory: javascript
+---

 With Babel 5, transforming ES6 and JSX into ES5 code was accomplished by including the `babel-loader`.
 This would be configured in